itbh-at/openfortivpn-ssh/README.md

 # About

-This container provides possibility to connect with remote VPN gateway with openfortivpn client.
+This container provides possibility to connect remote VPN gateway with openfortivpn client.
 You can use two modes:

 - forward mode
 - direct mode